More Than Just a Dinosaur Unit Study

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-We also have plans to visit Carter Caves in Olive Hill very soon!
-I’ll be sure to add pictures to this post.
-Oh, and of course we’d visit the Creation Museum if we hadn’t already been there a million times.
-It’s a no-brainer field trip for a dinosaur unit study!
-And, oh my goodness, I almost forgot that we took a trip to the zoo during this unit study simply because they were having $5 days.
+I almost forgot that we took a trip to the zoo during this unit study simply because they were having $5 days.
 What a wonderful blessing to discuss diversities and similarities, adaptations and habitats, and what life must have been like on the ark.
-And, best of all notice how many animals have characteristics of dinosaurs!
+Best of all, we could even notice how many animals have similar characteristics to dinosaurs!

-Dinosaur Learning Activities
+Dinosaur Unit Study Activities

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!